shanekrusen/bescoth-norichach/_articles/belin.md

 **Iconogrpahy:**

-On Celtic coins, Belinos is often depicted as a youthful or young man, often mimicking depictions of Apollo on Roman and Greek coins.\[15] This portrayal of Him may also be supported by a potential depiction of Him in the form of a statue from the shrine at Magdalensberg.\[16]
+On Celtic coins, Belinos is often depicted as a youthful or young man, mimicking depictions of Apollo on Roman and Greek coins.\[15] This portrayal of Him may also be supported by a potential depiction of Him in the form of a statue from the shrine at Magdalensberg.\[16]

 **Sources**